Several types of resources are available to help you become familiar with WorldCat Discovery Services.

 All WorldCat Discovery Services users will benefit from keyword and advanced searching.
 Experienced searchers may continue to search terms within specific fields, to restrict searches to individual databases and to view library holdings information within the service.

-Will library staff will be able to view MARC records in the new service?
+Can library staff view MARC records in the new service?

 With which ILSs does WorldCat Discovery interoperate to deliver real-time availability status?